mrcrowl/vscode-easy-less/README.md

  2. How do I redirect all css output to a specific folder?

-    > Specify the out parameter in the `settings.json` file, as a relative or absoluate path,
+    > Specify the out parameter in the `settings.json` file, as a relative or absolute path,
     > with a trailing slash (`/` or `\\`).
     >
     > Tip: You can use the environment variable